Otis Smith Kids Foundation: Big Cats for Kids

-Using the same formula as the successful Sea Cows for Kids program, Big Cats for Kids was kicked off in 2006.
+Big Cats for Kids was kicked off in 2006.
 A total of 53 entities paid $5000 each to sponsor the Cat of their choice.
 The theme-decorated Big Cats were displayed in locations all over Jacksonville for almost a year before being sold.

-More than 400 people attended Jammies & Jeans: The Cats Pajamas Party on July 10, 2007 where 41 of the 53 big cats were auctioned off to their FURever homes (the other 12 cats were adopted by their SPOTsors prior to the auction).
+More than 400 people attended Jammies & Jeans: The Cats Pajamas Party on July 10, 2007, where 41 of the 53 big cats were auctioned off to their FURever homes (the other 12 cats were adopted by their SPOTsors prior to the auction).
 Vincent Van Jaguar sold at the auction for $12,000, but the average price was $2,900.
-The project was a FURnomenal success, raising more than $220,000.
+The project raised more than $220,000.

 The foundation's demise

 After 18 years, and with the reliable financial support activities gone, the Otis Smith Kids Foundation closed its doors at the end of 2007.
 Smith announced its demise in a news release on August 29, 2007.

 With successful programs and services being provided by folks like Mal Washington, Tony Boselli, Mike Peterson and others," Smith said in the release, "we're confident that the deserving children of Jacksonville are in great hands, and we are honored to have had the opportunity to make an impact on this community over the years.

 Board members cited the current economic environment, in addition to increased competition for corporate and private donations, as dominant factors in the decision-making process.